 - Book Flexible Rates, Then Cancel Smart: If Booking.com gives a “flexible” option, book it, change the date, and sometimes cancel for free.
 You can also cancel a free cancellation booking a few days before arrival and switch to a cheaper non-refundable version.

 - Check for Empty Flights Before Boarding: Use the airline’s website or seat map tools to see how full the flight is.
-If it’s empty, you can decline upgrades and still end up with an entire row to yourself.
+If it’s empty, you can decline upgrades and still end up with an entire row.

 - Always Do Online Check-In (Carry-On Only): It helps you avoid weight checks on budget airlines.
 They rarely check if you’re not checking in at the counter.